lopezdsr/sql-query/jdbc.md

      For **Mac**: `~/My Tableau Repository/Datasources/ibmcloudsql-jdbc.tdc`

-     If further customization is needed in future, look [here](https://help.tableau.com/current/pro/desktop/en-us/jdbc_capabilities.htm) for capabilities that can be switched on and off .
+     If further customization is needed in future, look [here](https://help.tableau.com/current/pro/desktop/en-us/jdbc_capabilities.htm) for capabilities that can be turned on and off.

 4. Start Tableau Desktop.
 Go to **Connect -> To a Server -> More**.
 5. On the next page, you see a list of supported connectors.
 Select **Other Databases (JDBC)**.
-6. On the raised input form enter the following:
+6. On the raised input form enter the following information:
    - URL: `jdbc:ibmcloudsql:{CRN of your {{site.data.keyword.sqlquery_short}} service instance}?targetcosurl={COS location for results}`
    - Dialect: `SQL 92`
    - User: `apikey`